jridgewell/minionette/README.md

 `Minionette.CollectionView` is an optimized `Minionette.View` for your Backbone collections.
-It quickly handles rendering using a DocumentFragment, ensuring at most two content reflows even with hundreds of models to render.
+It quickly handles rendering using a DocumentFragment, ensuring at most three content reflows even with hundreds of models to render.
 The most important feature of `CollectionView` is the `#ModelView` property, from which all models will have a view instantiated from.
 Additionally, `CollectionView`